cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 #### Transparency and Documentation
 During development of an operator a developer should have a clear understanding of how it will work and interface within Kubernetes.
-As you shift from development to publishing the work (operator), users should also have a clear understanding of what the operator does, and how.
+As a developer shifts from development to publishing the operator, users should also have a clear understanding of what the operator does, and how.

-You've written something you're proud of, but think of this from the end user's point of view: Why should they trust you and your operator to run with administrative access on their cluster which may be large and costly, or may be handling sensitive information.
-Anything you can do to help this (probably busy) person come up to speed with your software, how it works, how it's secured, and what affects it might have on their cluster will make it easier for them to adopt your software.
+You've written something you're proud of, but think of this from the end user's point of view: Should they trust source code from the internet, an operator to run with administrative access on their cluster which may be large and costly, or may be handling sensitive information?
+Anything the developer can do to help a user come up to speed with their software, how it works, how it's secured, and what affects it might have on their cluster will make it easier for them to adopt the software.

-Here are some items that can help users make informed decisions about how to use your operator:
+Here are some items that can help users make informed decisions about if they should use an operator:

 * Descriptive diagram (threat model) of how the operator is communicating and with what is a good start to helping a user understand how they must secure it and apply policy for the operator.
-* Use case of how the software is intended to be used in order to stay in scope of compliance or you risk vulnerability outside that scope.
+* Use case of how the software is intended to be used in order to stay in scope for compliance
 * Documented RBAC scopes, threat model, communication ports, API calls available
 * Security reporting, disclosure, and incident response processes: